 - Output Sharpening

-Capture Sharpening is often done automatically by your software when opening your file.
-It’s the main reason why people say one software handles files better than the other: it’s simply because it is more effective in doing this first step, when it’s even done.
-It’s a way to overcome the lack of sharpness of Raw files due to the technical limitations of digital cameras.
+is often done automatically by your software when opening your file.
+This is the main reason people say one software handles files better than the other.
+It’s simply because it is more effective in doing this first step (when it’s even done).
+It’s a way to overcome the lack of sharpness of RAW files due to the technical limitations of digital cameras.
 And it’s what this article is focusing on.

-Local Sharpening (or Creative as it’s often called) is what a photographer decides to apply to the image, generally or locally, to enhance aspects of it.
+(or Creative Sharpening, as it’s often called) is what a photographer decides to apply to the image, generally or locally, to enhance aspects of it.
 It’s what you do with your edits when you change Contrast, Clarity, Texture, etc.

-Output Sharpening is the end process before sending an image to the Web or print.
-This again is designed to offset technical problems with resizing or image compression or printers.
+is the end process before sending an image to the Web or print.
+This, again, is designed to offset technical problems with resizing, or image compression, or printer-specific issues.

 The difference is in the coloured pixels distribution pattern on the sensor.
-Bayer sensors feature a 2×2 pattern of pixels with larger areas of green, X-trans feature a 6×6 configuration.
-Many, me included, praise the colours you get out of a Fujifilm camera, so it seems this pattern has indeed its advantages.
-Fuji also claims this eliminates the need for a low-pass filter to cancel moiré and provides more detail (although in reality this may be subject to camera orientation).
+Bayer sensors feature a 2×2 pattern of pixels with double areas of green, while X-trans feature a 6×6 configuration.
+Many, myself included, praise the colours you get out of a Fujifilm camera, so it seems this pattern has its advantages indeed.
+Fujifilm also claims this eliminates the need for a low-pass filter to cancel moiré and provides more detail (although this may be subject to camera orientation).

 External solutions (to use with Lightroom)

-You’ll encounter the same drive space issue if you are to use an external software for the sake of sharpening your Raw files and then go back editing in Lightroom.
-There are several reasons why you would want to do that.
-Starting from wanting to keep the outstanding management capabilities of Lightroom.
-And it’s not just a matter of extra space: you will need to spend extra money as well.
+You’ll encounter the same drive space issue if you use external software to sharpen your RAW files and then go back to editing in Lightroom.
+And it’s not just a matter of extra space: you will also need to spend extra money.

 But let’s look at some options.

 My favourite one is Iridient X-Transformer (link).
-It has been created for the specific purpose of handling Fuji Raw files.
-And it does the job extremely well.
-In a nutshell, it uses a process called demosaicing to transform the camera sensor’s X-Trans colour filter information and produce a full colour RGB image.
+It has been created for the specific purpose of handling Fujifilm RAW files.
+And it does the job exceptionally well.
+In a nutshell, it uses a process called demosaicing to transform the camera sensor’s X-Trans colour filter information and produce a full-colour RGB image.

-There are plenty of tests around so I’m not going to digress.
-To me this is, as of today, the best solution to fix the difficult relationship between Fujifilm Raw files and Adobe Photoshop Lightroom.
+There are plenty of tests around, so I’m not going to digress.
+This is the best solution to fix the problematic relationship between Fujifilm RAW files and Adobe Lightroom (as of today).

-It forces you to buy another software ($36 at the time of writing) and more disk space as it creates a separate DNG file, but at least this one is compressed (lossless).
+It forces you to buy another software ($36 at the time of writing) and to find more disk space, as it creates a separate DNG file.
+But at least this one is compressed (lossless).

 CaptureOne is a complete alternative to Lightroom.
-It does a much better job at handling Fujifilm Raw files (the best job, since version 20) and can be used alongside it.
+For most people, it does a much better job at handling Fujifilm RAW files (even better after version 20) and can be used alongside it.
 But to buy a full suite of tools only to fix one issue is frankly overkill.
-And while I would recommend to have a go at CaptureOne as a complete package for a lot of its cool features (including colour management, layers and a partnership with Fujifilm that guarantees adherence to the film simulations), this is not the purpose of this article.
+And while I would recommend having a go at CaptureOne as a complete package for a lot of its cool features (including colour management, layers and a partnership with Fujifilm that guarantees adherence to the film simulations), this is not the purpose of this article.